 What Other Financial Documents Should You Keep And For How Long?

-There are a wide variety of other financial documents that you should keep as well, but for how long.
+There is a wide variety of other financial documents that you should keep as well, but for how long?
 The Financial Industry Regulatory Authority (FINRA) outlined how long you should keep different financial documents.

 Tax Documents – You should keep your tax documents for seven years.
 That’s primarily because the IRS can audit you up to three years after you’ve finished filing your taxes.
 Keeping your tax documents for seven years allows you to have all of the necessary documents to protect yourself during an audit.

 Mortgages and other loans – Mortgage, student, and auto loan documents should be kept until you’ve paid off the loan.
-It would probably be a good idea to keep these documents for a year afterward or so, but if you don’t want to do that, keep them until you’ve paid off your loan.
+The safest bet would be to keep these documents for a year or so afterward, but if you don’t want to do that, at least keep them until you’ve paid off your loan.

 Paycheck stubs – Whether you get physical copies of your pay stubs or you get digital copies, you should at least keep your pay stubs until you can verify that your W-2 form is correct.
-Once you have, you can get rid of your stubs as well.
+Once you have, you should be good to get rid of your stubs as well.